galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 The decision of the number of clusters that can best depict different groups can be chosen by observing the dendrogram.
 The best choice of the number of clusters is the number of vertical lines in the dendrogram cut by a horizontal line that can transverse the maximum distance vertically without intersecting a cluster.

-In the above example, the best choice of number of clusters will be 4 as the red horizontal line in the dendrogram below covers maximum vertical distance AB.
+In the above example, the best choice of the number of clusters will be 4 as the red horizontal line in the dendrogram below covers maximum vertical distance AB.
 >    ![data](images/Hierarchical_clustering_2.png "Hierarchical clustering")

-This algorithm has been implemented above using bottom-up approach.
-It is also possible to follow top-down approach starting with all data points assigned in the same cluster and recursively performing splits till each data point is assigned a separate cluster.
-The decision of merging two clusters is taken on the basis of closeness of these clusters.
+This algorithm has been implemented above using the bottom-up approach.
+It is also possible to follow the top-down approach starting with all data points assigned in the same cluster and recursively performing splits till each data point is assigned a separate cluster.
+The decision of merging two clusters is taken based on the proximity of these clusters.

-> ### {% icon comment %} Background of iris dataset
+> ### {% icon comment %} Background of the iris dataset
 > The iris flower dataset or Fisher’s iris dataset is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).
 > Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.
 > For more history of this dataset read here [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set).